jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 x_{i}
 $$
-represents the pixel value i for the first hidden layer or the output from the previous layer otherwise.
+represents the pixel value i for the first hidden layer or the output from the previous layer.
 These equation looks intimidating.
 But let us go through one example to illustrate how simple it is.
 For example, for a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1) and weight (0.3, 0.2, 0.4, 0.3) and bias (-0.8), the output of the first node circled in red will be:

 $$
-z_j =  0.3 * 0.1 + 0.2 * 0.3 + 0.4 * 0.2 + 0.3 * 0.1  - 0.8 = -0.6
+z_j =  0.3*0.1 + 0.2*0.3 + 0.4*0.2 + 0.3*0.1  - 0.8 = -0.6
 $$

 $$
 f(z) =  \frac{1}{1 + e^{-(-0.6)}} = 0.3543
 $$

-Each node above will have its own set of weight (W) and bias (b).
-From the left most layer, we compute the output of each node and we feed forward the output through each layer.
+Each node will have its own set of weight (W) and bias (b).
+From the left most layer, we compute the output of each node and we feed forward the output to the layer on the right.
 Eventually, the right most layer is the likeliness for each object classification (a school bus, an airplane or a truck).
 In this exercise, we supply the weight and bias values for each node to our android Pieter.
-But as the term "deep learning" imply, by the end of this tutorial, Pieter will manage to learn those parameters by himself.
-We still miss a few pieces of the puzzle, and we will go deeper into the details later in this tutorial.
-But the network diagram above already lay down the fundation of our first deep learning network.
-In fact, this network design can recognize the zip code written on a envelop with reasonable high accuracy.
+But as the term "deep learning" may imply, by the end of this tutorial, Pieter will manage to learn those parameters by himself.
+We still miss a few pieces of the puzzle, and we will go deeper into the details later.
+But the network diagram above and the equations already lay down the fundation of a deep learning network.
+In fact, this design can recognize the zip code written on a envelop with reasonable high accuracy.

 #### XOR
-For the skeptics, we will build an exclusive "or" (XOR) using a similar approach:
+For the skeptics, we will build an exclusive "or" (a xor b) using a similar approach:
 <div class="imgcap">
 <img src="/assets/dl_intro/xor.jpg" style="border:none;">
 </div>